KurtisEberhardt/student-workbook/src/reflections/wk1/quiz1.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul, ol, and ??

 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+the display: flex; property would make it so the element you are attaching it to adjusts in size to the viewport you're using.
 ```

 **11.** What `CSS` properties affect the size of a box model?